hslu-dda/dda-introduction-to-python/01_Setup/README.md

 # Setup Python Locally

+Note: For this setup you will work with your computers **command line interface** (CLI).
+On Mac this is the **Terminal** on Windows **Command Prompt**.
+If you want to learn more about your CLI and it's magnificent abilities for designers, check this [tutorial](https://ffd8.github.io/cli-for-artists-and-designers/) by Ted Davis.

 ## 1. Checking if Python is already Installed

 Before installing Python, check if it is already available on your system.